 Chef-patron Chris Black cooks up comforting food with soul here.
-Breakfasts are popular, offering the likes of traditional eggs, toasted bagels, and a comforting and cheesy Welsh rarebit.
+Breakfasts popular with the locals include British-style eggs, toasted bagels, and the comforting and cheesy Welsh rarebit.

-Lunches and dinners feature satisfying bistro food from light sandwiches and salads to classic fresh fish and chips and homemade pastas.
-Starters are light and tasty.
-The meaty duck spring rolls come with a pleasing plum dipping sauce; there’s a moreish coriander corncake with smoked salmon and lemon crème fraîche; and Falkland calamari deep-fried with a sprinkling of salt and pepper and an ingenious pink ginger mayonnaise.
+Lunches and dinners feature satisfying bistro food, from light sandwiches and salads to classic fresh fish and chips and homemade pastas.
+Starters are light and tasty, with options like meaty duck spring rolls with a pleasing plum dipping sauce, a moreish coriander corncake with smoked salmon and lemon crème fraîche, or the Falkland calamari deep-fried with a sprinkling of salt and pepper and an ingenious pink ginger mayonnaise.

-Mains continue on the hearty theme, with beef burger creations and slow-cooked Karoo lamb shank with rosemary, mash and vegetables.
-The homemade pie of the day is a glorious bowl of food and could feature the likes of chicken and mushroom with a creamy gravy, pops of green peas and perfectly-made puff pastry lid.
+Mains continue to be hearty, with beef burger creations and slow-cooked Karoo lamb shank with rosemary, mash and vegetables.
+The homemade pie of the day is a glorious bowl of food and could feature the likes of chicken and mushroom with a creamy gravy, pops of green peas and a perfectly made puff pastry lid.
 Served with a side salad and golden fries, it makes for a generous and fulfilling meal.
 If you’re a steak person, the fillet medallions here are a top choice.
 Cooked to pink perfection, the tender meat is served with a rich and creamy mushroom sauce and crunchy chips.

-If there’s room for afters, the dark and satisfying liquid-centre chocolate pudding is wonderfully rich.
+If there’s room for afters, the dark and satisfying liquid centre chocolate pudding is wonderfully rich.
 There’s also a very good vanilla-flecked crème brûlée, which should please the pudding purists.
-Alternatively, give way to temptation and pick your favourite treat from the pastry counter – the pasteis de nata and brownies are particularly good.
+Alternatively, give way to temptations and pick your favourite treat from the pastry counter – the pasteis de nata and brownies are particularly good.